-- A public charity in establishing international operations, including compliance policies for private and government funding.
+- Public charity in establishing international operations, including compliance policies for private and government funding.

-- A private foundation in an internal investigation and governance and management dispute among directors.
+- Private foundation in an internal investigation and governance and management dispute among directors.

-- A public charity in structuring and operating fiscal sponsor programs.
+- Public charity in structuring and operating fiscal sponsor programs.

-- A public charity, with an international affiliate, in structuring and operating impact investing programs internationally.
+- Public charity, with an international affiliate, in structuring and operating impact investing programs internationally.

-- A private foundation in an IRS and state attorney general audit of trustee compensation.
+- Private foundation in an IRS and state attorney general audit of trustee compensation.